Velocity, A Managed Solutions Company, Inc.

 Velocity, a Managed Services Company, Inc. (the “Company”) is committed to pursuing high standards of professionalism and ethical conduct in its operations and activities and demands that its team members, while engaged in work and making decisions on behalf of the Company, conduct themselves in a manner consistent with the achievement of this goal.
 This policy has been adopted by the Company for the purpose of making all team members of Velocity aware of the Company’s ethical positions with respect to the matters described herein.

-Team members are reminded that any questions or concerns regarding the Company’s Code of Conduct and Ethics Policy may be addressed directly to the Executive Vice President (EVP) and General Counsel or Chief People Officer.
-Questions and potential violations also may be raised and reported through the Company’s hotline at 1-833-236-6127 or via e-mail at [email protected].
+Team members are reminded that any questions or concerns regarding the Company’s Code of Conduct and Ethics Policy may be addressed directly to the Company’s Executive Vice President (EVP), General Counsel, or the Senior Director of Human Resources.
+Questions and potential violations also may be raised and reported through the Company’s hotline at 1-833-236-6127 or via email at firstname.lastname@example.org.